 Maybe you do it because you’re actually afraid of being rejected, you just want to avoid a fight with someone or you’re just trying to be nice but it’ll only make the people around you use it to control you.

 You must prioritize your own needs over anyone else’s.
 You must work on recognizing your self-worth.

 You have to make your own decisions and have your own perspectives on some things and those will probably be different from your partner’s sometimes but it’s perfectly okay.

 We’re all individuals with different opinions and views about certain issues.

 But believe me, those little differences are exactly what will bring you and your partner closer and it’ll also strengthen the bond between you.

 Understand that your relationship isn’t the only source of your happiness

-You should never allow your romantic relationship or your partner to become your everything.
+You should never allow your romantic relationship or your partner to become your everything or cause you relationship anxiety.
 That’s exactly why most people become codependent on their emotional partner.